-Figure 17 shows the front/back-end panel.
+Figure 20 shows the front/back-end panel.
 This panel is split into two portions: front/back-end registers and the phase servo loop.
 The register controls include front and back-end phase and attenuation.
 Front-end phase register setting is provided as a readout labeled FRONT-END PHASE DAC SETTING.
 When the phase servo loop is open the register is directly driven by the front-end phase control setpoint.
 Closed phase servo loop adjusts the register value around the setpoint to center the ADC signal.
-Front and back-end attenuation settings adjust digital attenuators in steps of 0.5 dB.
+Front and backend attenuation settings adjust digital attenuators in steps of 0.5 dB.
 Control values are in dB and are rounded automatically.
 Full adjustment range is from 0 to 31.5 dB.

 Phase servo loop can be closed and opened by the LOOP CLOSURE buttons.
 Depending on which zero crossing the phase shifter is centered different loop polarities need to be selected using LOOP SIGN.
 LOOP GAIN parameter must be adjusted to optimize the loop response in terms of noise, bandwidth, and overshoot.
 Typically the optimization can be carried out with beam by stepping the input offset and observing the phase servo response using a stripchart tool.
 INPUT OFFSET is used to zero out possible mixer offset or, alternatively, to introduce an offset.
-Such an offset is typically used when the beam loading transient is highly asymmetric to avoid reaching ADC saturation prematurely.
-SATURATION LIMIT parameter defines the maximum deviation from the phase setpoint that can be introduced by the phase servo.
-This limit must be set below $\pi/2$ to make sure the phase servo does not transition from one zero crossing to another.
+Such an offset is typically used when the beam loading transient is highly asymmetric to avoid reaching

-Figure 17: General-purpose I/O panel: front/back-end driver
+Figure 19: General-purpose I/O panel: bit-by-bit driver